ionic-team/stencil-site/versioned_docs/version-v3.4/components/events.md

 #### passive

 By default, Stencil uses several heuristics to determine if it must attach a `passive` event listener or not.
-The `passive` option can be used to change the default behaviour.
+The `passive` option can be used to change the default behavior.

 Please check out [https://developers.google.com/web/updates/2016/06/passive-event-listeners](https://developers.google.com/web/updates/2016/06/passive-event-listeners) for further information.